 In England the antler dance is performed in early September in the Staffordshire village of Abbots Bromley, at harvest time, though there is also historical record of it having been performed around Yule or Twelfth Night.
 In the United States, people are most likely to have seen the horn dancers on a twilit stage at a winter solstice Revels, accompanied by mummers in curious costume: the man/woman, the hobby horse, a boy with a musical triangle keeping time, another boy carrying a bow and arrow, a jester, and a musician playing a fiddle, a wooden flute, or even an accordion.
 Or perhaps they have been part of the enchantment just before sunrise on May Day morning and seen men emerging from the darkness to perform the measured steps of the antler dance before the Morris dancers begin their work of dancing up the sun.

-The image above is available as a greeting card this fall at Prose and Letters and will be found along with many of my other Yule cards at Revels shows around the country in December.
+The image above is available as a greeting card and a print this fall at Prose and Letters and will be found along with many of my other Yule cards at Revels shows around the country in December.